clarin-eric/oai-harvest-manager/README.md

 The configuration parameters in this section govern the working directory (all output directories will be interpreted relative to it);
 connection limits including retry count, connection delay and timeout;
-and thread control settings, including the resource pool size (which can be reduced to lessen memory footprint, or increased to speed up processing if resources are plentiful).
+thread control settings, including the resource pool size (which can be reduced to lessen memory footprint, or increased to speed up processing if resources are plentiful); and settings related to incremental harvesting.

 ## Configuring Directories

 The output paths listed in this section must each be given a unique identifier.
-Additionally, the ```max-files``` attribute can be used to set a limit on the number of files in a single directory.
-If this is non-zero, subdirectories will be created in such a way that each subdirectory has at most ```max-files``` files in it.
+Additionally, the `max-files` attribute can be used to set a limit on the number of files in a single directory.
+If this is non-zero, subdirectories will be created in such a way that each subdirectory has at most `max-files` files in it.
 The usefulness of this setting largely depends on the total number of records you expect to store in a single directory and the file system used.

 ## Configuring Actions